-I want to acknowledge a painful truth the number of applicants to Venture for America will far exceed the number of Fellowships.
-At present, we will be able to offer approximately 80 Fellowships in this second year.
+I want to acknowledge a painful truth that the number of applicants to Venture for America will far exceed the number of Fellowships.
+At present, we will be able to offer between 80-120 Fellowships in the third year.
 The precise number is indeterminate because we are continuing to identify new companies that want to hire a Venture Fellow, and the circumstances of companies change in both directions (i.e. a company that is committed in August may not have the resources the following March, while another company may successfully raise money and be newly interested).

-Our expectation is that hundreds of individuals will apply for the Venture for America Fellowship in 2012 – 2013, resulting in a very low Offer Rate.
-An Offer Rate this low means that we are by definition going to miss out on many exceptional candidates.
+Our expectation is that hundreds, if not thousands, of individuals will apply for the Venture for America Fellowship in 2013 – 2014, resulting in a very low offer rate.
+An offer rate this low means that we are by definition going to miss out on many exceptional candidates.

 As for the awarded Fellowships, in a standard admissions process, you look for candidates who have certain qualities to the extent you can discern, and you select the individuals who perform above a certain level.

-Here, the number is so small and the needs are so distinct that were almost looking for specific individuals.
+Here, the number is so small and the needs are so distinct that we are almost looking for specific individuals.
 That means that applicants can do everything right and possess a phenomenal set of attributes and still not be selected.

 First, we will consider three threshold questions:

-1. Does this applicant satisfy a particular companys requirements?
+1. Does this applicant satisfy a particular company’s requirements?
 Each Fellow will be working for a real company that has specific needs.
 Audiosocket in New Orleans has a strong culture where everyone is either a musician or a huge music buff.
 NABsys in Providence is a thriving biotech company that would like someone with a life sciences degree.
 These are real companies with real needs to fulfill.
-As we review candidates, we will have the companies needs in mind.
-Yes, if youre an engineer or programmer you will likely have a better chance at getting a closer look, though we expect over half the positions to be non-technical in nature.
+As we review candidates, we will have the companies’ needs in mind.
+Yes, if you are an engineer or programmer you will likely have a better chance at getting a closer look, though we expect over half the positions to be non-technical in nature.

-Only if the answer appears to be a clear Yes to all of the above will a candidate be considered past the initial submission.
+Only if the answer appears to be a clear “Yes” to all of the above will a candidate be considered past the initial submission.
 We expect that the vast majority of candidates will not make it past the first stage.
-The subsequent rounds will consist of phone and video interviews and work product samples that will eliminate a majority of the remaining candidates.
-The final stage will consist of an in-person Venture Fellow Selection Day in New York with Board members and established entrepreneurs; if you make it to Selection Day theres still a substantial chance you will not receive an Offer.
+The subsequent rounds will consist of work product samples as well as phone and video interviews that will eliminate a majority of the remaining candidates.
+The final stage will consist of an in-person Venture Fellow Selection Day in New York with Board members and established entrepreneurs; if you make it to Selection Day there is still a substantial chance you will not receive an Offer.